JaviCervera/the_endless_night/README.md

 * Objective: Use persistence to open a new area.
 * Player Actions:
   1. Rush to the crowbar and reach the old barn.
+  2. If you reach the barn in the first 20 seconds, you can open the door (after that, a sandbag is dropped by a machine inside the barn, blocking the door).
-  2. Break open the door; discover generator parts and alien residue.
+  3. Discover generator parts and alien residue.
 * Tease: A faint alien signal is audible near the radio tower.

 ### 3. Information Gathering